Why do we take a holistic approach to application reviews?

 1. Academic Performance

 To receive an automatic file review, applicants must achieve a 3.0 minimum GPA for cumulative work, prerequisites, and science courses.
-No more than two prerequisite courses should be in progress by the fall application deadline.
+At most two prerequisite courses should be in progress by the fall application deadline.
 All prerequisite courses must be completed by June 30 of the matriculation year.

 We do not require and will not consider any standardized test results (i.e., GRE) for admission to the program.

 Note: Applicants with a cumulative, science, or prerequisite GPA between 2.75 – 2.99 may receive an additional review to determine the eligibility for a supplemental assessment.
 Individuals will be screened for evidence of the candidate’s ability to navigate the rigors of the veterinary medicine curriculum.
 Selected candidates will progress to the supplemental assessment, while others will be denied.

 Applicants should demonstrate responsibility and experience with animals outside of pet ownership.
 Candidates are welcome to utilize diverse formal and informal backgrounds to communicate better the motivation to pursue a veterinary medicine degree.

 Visit the VMCAS site for more information about what experiences you can employ on your application and how to submit them appropriately.

 How does the value of your contributions demonstrate and reflect a holistic perspective of you as a candidate?
 Experiences can include veterinary, animal, employment, research experiences, community or volunteer involvement, awards, and honors.